 Friends and family members of gamblers often ask us: Why do people gamble?
-They don’t understand how a person can continue to gamble, even if it’s hurting themselves and the lives of people around them.
+They don’t understand how a person can continue to gamble, even if gambling hurts them and the lives of people around them.
+Research shows that the reason people gamble changes over time.
 So why do people gamble?

-From the question: Why do you gamble?
-You can gain a lot of information.
-There are many reasons people gamble.
-It often starts with the thrill of winning money.
-It’s exciting to know that one spin can change one’s life forever.
+The question, ” Why do you gamble? ” can teach us a lot.
+People gamble for many reasons, but it often starts with the thrill of winning money.
+Knowing that one spin can change one’s life forever is exciting.

 Why do people gamble – How it starts